Near-Discovery SOAR Photometry of the Third Interstellar Object: 3I/ATLAS: Discussion

 In this paper, we presented early SOAR imaging observations of 3I/ATLAS with the Goodman Red Imager on the nights of UT 2025 July 9 and UT 2025 July 10.
 We added $\sim28$ images to the photometric light curve of 3I/ATLAS from the days immediately following the discovery.
 The magnitudes of these photometric points are consistent with the previous results presented by \citet{Opitom2025,Seligman2025,Marcos2025,Belyakov2025,Chandler2025}.
 The mean brightnesses of the uncontaminated photometric data points that we derive are consistent with the brightness of the object upon discovery.
 However the temporal sparseness of the data and the by-now well-documented strong activity of the object at the time of these observations \citep{Seligman2025,Chandler2025} means that these data are unlikely to provide meaningful constraints on the properties of the nucleus's rotational light curve.

-It appears that these SOAR observations captured a flat light curve on UT 2025 July 3, consistent with composite light curve measurements reported to date.
+These SOAR observations captured a flat light curve on UT 2025 July 3, consistent with composite light curve measurements reported to date.
 This implies tentatively that the production of dust --- and perhaps volatiles although that would be inferred assuming some correlation of the dust and gas outburst--- has been somewhat consistent from discovery through the dates when these observations were taken.

 It has been noted by \citet{Marcos2025} and \citet{Santana-Ros2025} that the light curve as it develops is presenting a periodic signal.
-However, due to the relatively small temporal baseline of the new data presented here and the sparseness of it, there are many different periodic signals that could fit these data.
+However, due to the relatively small temporal baseline of the new data presented here and the sparseness of it, it would be impossible to differentiate between any periodic signals with these data if they were present.
+Furthermore, the high levels of sustained activity from the coma likely suppress any noticeable photometric variation caused by the rotation of the nucleus.
+We explicitly do not speculate on the validity of the periodic signals identified by other authors.
 Therefore, we do not perform a comprehensive search for periodic signals of activity in the composite light curve.
 This would be beneficial in future work once more data has been obtained and ideally reduced in a homogeneous manner.